dart-lang/language/resources/type-system/inference.md

 ## CHANGELOG

+2024.12.17
+  - Change the function literal return type inference rules to ignore `return;` statements in generators (it doesn't actually cause null to be returned).

 2022.05.12
   - Define the notions of "constraint solution for a set of type variables" and "Grounded constraint solution for a set of type variables".
 These